GoPeerProject/gp-script-demo/README.md

   - env (String): The environment variable value.
   - Default value is "prod".
   - Make sure token's env is the same as provided env.

+## Using a Custom Button

+- `gP.launch()`
+  - Launches GoPeer platform in a new tab.
+This is useful when a custom launch button is used.

+## Using the GoPeer Provided Button

+- `gP.show()`
+  - Displays the user interface element if the user data object and organization Id is provided.

+- `gP.hide()`
+  - Hides the user interface element.

+- `gP.setPosition(position)`
+  - Sets the position of the user interface element.
+  - coordinates (Object): An object containing the bottom and right properties with pixel values.

+- `gP.setButtonStyles(styles)`
+  - Applies a set of styles to the button element.
+  - styles (Object): An object containing CSS property-value pairs.

+- `gP.setTextStyles(styles)`
+  - Applies a set of styles to the button's text element.
+  - styles (Object): An object containing CSS property-value pairs.

+- `gP.setTheme(theme)`
+  - Sets the theme for the user interface element.
+  - theme (String): The theme to be applied.
+Accepts "dark" or "light".

 # Example